 Kristo Kondakçi is an active young conductor in Boston.
 He is the founder and music director of the Eureka Ensemble, a collective of Boston's finest young musicians with the mission of using classical music as a platform for social action and community engagement.

-Kristo is also the assistant conductor of the Boston Landmarks Orchestra and conducting fellow of the Boston Philharmonic.
+Kristo is also the assistant conductor of the Boston Landmarks Orchestra.
 His other conducting activities include concerts with the National Albanian Orchestra, North End Music & Performing Arts Center and projects with Music for Food and East Coast Scoring.
-He also coaches chamber groups at Harvard University.
+He also coaches chamber music at Harvard University.

 Kristo holds a Master’s Degree in Conducting (2015) and a Bachelor's Degree in Composition (2013) from the New England Conservatory, where he was named a Beneficent Society Scholar (2013) and hailed as NEC's Scholarship Star (2012).

 He believes that classical music has a powerful role in society as a metaphor for teamwork and community and was recently named a cultural representative of the Albanian Diaspora by the Albanian Embassy in Washington, D.C. for his work in using music to bring the Albanian community together.